 I wrote a book about it which is now published in English and Dutch!
 The first edition (in 2016) was only published in Dutch, and publication made clear that the content of it fulfilled a need in physiotherapy education in The Netherlands.
 So I wrote a second edition and Elsevier translated it.

-The book describes how you could approach the conversation with the client in a structured and methodical way.
-And by doing this it makes clear what you can do to be effective as a physiotherapist.
+The book describes how you can approach the conversation with the client in a structured and methodical way.
+And by doing this, it makes clear what you can do to be effective as a physiotherapist.